arrow-kt/arrow-website/content/docs/learn/collections-functions/recursive.md

 has a much bigger memory space allocated to it.

-The [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence) is a all-time favorite example of a recursive operation which requires a deep stack even for small values.
-The function is only defined only for non-negative `n`, so we split the actual worker function from the top-level one which checks the constraint over the argument.
+The [Fibonacci sequence](https://en.wikipedia.org/wiki/Fibonacci_sequence) is an all-time favorite example of a recursive operation which requires a deep stack even for small values.
+The function is only defined for non-negative `n`, so we split the actual worker function from the top-level one, which checks the constraint over the argument.

 ```kotlin